karlotness/nn-benchmark/README.md

 $ make
 ```
 This will produce a binary `PolyFEM_bin` in the build directory.
 Once
+you have this binary, either place it in the same directory as the
+rest of the code, or ensure that it is available on the path.

-you have this binary, set the environment variable `POLYFEM_BIN_DIR`
+Alternatively, you can set the environment variable `POLYFEM_BIN_DIR`
 to the containing folder.
-The Navier-Stokes system will use this
+The Navier-Stokes system will then use this
 environment variable to locate the PolyFEM executable.

 ## Running

+This software provides facilities for generating new datasets from the
+implemented numerical simulators, and also for training and testing
+neural networks on numerical simulation tasks.

 The flow of experiment runs is divided into three phases: data
 generation (`data_gen`), training (`train`), and evaluation (`eval`).